X3n0m0rph59/precached/OVERVIEW.md

 process is executed (online prefetching, during application startup).

-The precached daemon records which files are accessed on application startup by using the Linux ftrace subsystem and later uses these generated I/O trace logs to dynamically load the previously accessed files into the kernel's page cache.
+The precached daemon records which files are accessed on application startup by using the Linux fanotify subsystem and later uses these generated I/O trace logs to dynamically load the previously accessed files into the kernel's page cache.
 Thus when using precached the most often used applications are *cache hot* most of the time and will load much faster compared to their